wueng/fx-calc/README.md

 # FX Calculator

+## Usage
+In order to view the application - just open the index.html file in a web-browser.

+## Known issues
+Due to the fact, that third-party exchange rate data providers don't allow changes to the base currency without a paid subscription - all conversion are done using an intermediary base currency (EUR).
+While this isn't entirely correct - it is a limitation of available data and therefore, currently unavoidable.

 ## Description
 Create a simple, responsive currency exchange application using chosen front-end and javascript framework.
 Application should validate and format user input, be tested and come with setup documentation.